Sandrac98/initialsingularity/README.md

 ## Features
-### Existing Features

-1. **User Registration and Authentication**: Users can create accounts, log in, and log out.

-2. **Product Listings**: Display a catalog of products, each with detailed descriptions, images, and prices.
+**Responsive Design**: Ensuring the website is usable and looks good on various devices (desktop, tablet, mobile).

+**Intuitive Navigation**: Implementing a well-structured layout with an easily accessible navigation menu, enabling users to effortlessly explore various sections of the website.

+**User-Friendly Notifications**: Incorporating toast notifications that provide a seamless user experience, including informative success messages (with convenient shopping bag links when applicable), helpful info alerts, important warning notifications, and clear error messages.

+**Comprehensive Product Listings**: Displaying a comprehensive catalog of products along with an accurate product count to help users quickly find what they are looking for.

+**Detailed Product Information**:  Presenting essential product details such as high-quality images, comprehensive descriptions, assigned categories, and transparent pricing.
+Additionally, including user-friendly buttons for adding items to the shopping bag or returning to the product listings page.

-3. **Product Search and Filters**: Allow users to search for products by keywords and apply filters to narrow down their choices.
+ **Efficient Product Search and Filters**: Empowering users to efficiently search for products by utilizing keywords and applying various filters to refine their search results.

-4. **Shopping Cart**: Users can add products to their cart, view the contents, and proceed to checkout.
+**Streamlined Shopping Bag Functionality**: Providing users with the ability to effortlessly add products to their shopping bag, review its contents, easily remove or update items, and proceed seamlessly to the checkout process.

-5. **Checkout Process**: A step-by-step process for users to enter shipping details, select payment methods, and complete their orders.
+ **Seamless Checkout Experience**: Offering users a step-by-step checkout process where they can input their shipping details, select preferred payment methods, and successfully complete their orders.
+Moreover, for registered users, the option to autofill the checkout form with their default delivery information from their user profile, enhancing convenience.
+Furthermore, secure payments through Stripe are enabled.

-6. **Payment Integration**: Integration with a secure payment gateway to process payments.
+ **Order Confirmation**: Ensuring users receive prompt order confirmation emails containing detailed order information, including a unique order number and comprehensive delivery details.

+**User Account Management**: Facilitating user registration, seamless login, and secure logout procedures to enhance user account security and convenience.

-7. **Order History**: Users can view their order history, including order number and details.
+**Access to Order History**:  Providing users with easy access to their comprehensive order history, allowing them to review past orders, including order numbers and specifics.

-8. **Responsive Design**: Ensuring the website is usable and looks good on various devices (desktop, tablet, mobile).

-9.  **Security Measures**: Implementation of security best practices to protect user data and payment information.

-10. **Navigation Menu and Layout**: A structured layout with a navigation menu for easy access to different sections of the website.

 ## Features Left to Implement

-1. **International Shipping Prices**: Display transparent international shipping costs.
+1. **Transparent International Shipping**: Enhance user experience with clear international shipping pricing.

-2. **Product Reviews**: Allow customers to leave reviews and ratings for products.
+2. **Product Reviews**: Empower customers to share their thoughts and ratings for products.

-3. **Customer Support Section**: Add a customer support section with additional resources and FAQs.
+3. **Customer Support Hub**: Create a dedicated space for customer support, complete with valuable resources and frequently asked questions.

-4. **Community Blog**: Add a blog to build a community and share K-Pop-related content.
+4. **Community Blog**: Foster a sense of community and provide a platform for sharing engaging K-Pop content.

+5. **Newsletter Subscription**: Seamlessly incorporate a newsletter subscription form.

+6. **Wishlist**: Implement an exclusive wishlist feature for registered users.

 # Wireframes

 [You can find the wireframes here](./docs/wireframes/wireframes.pdf)

 # Design